WLCG-Lightweight-Sites/WLCG-Lightweight-Sites.github.io/gsoc_2019_python_components.md

 ## Project - Python Components for the SIMPLE Grid Framework

 ## Links to my contributions and Highlights
+Following are the links to my contributions in three parts:

 1. In the WLCG's repositiories, my work is documented in merged PRs in the following repositories.
 This code consists of the work done over all the past phases:

   * [Compiler](https://github.com/WLCG-Lightweight-Sites/simple_grid_yaml_compiler) <br />